parrt/ml-articles/gradient-boosting/L1-loss.md

 (Using vector operations, that summation is the $L_1$ norm: $||\vec y-F_M(X)||_1$).

+As you can see, using the sign vector instead of the residual factor does not change the mechanism behind gradient boosting.
+The only difference is that the sequence of composite model predictions, $F_m(X)$, sweep through different points in $N$-space and the algorithm converges on different points. ($\vec y$ and $F_m(X)$ are in $N$-space because there are $N$ observations.)

-In the next and final article, <a href="descent.html">Gradient boosting performs gradient descent</a> we show that training our $\Delta_m$ on the sign vector leads to a minimization of the mean absolute error (MAE) loss function.
+In the next and final article, <a href="descent.html">Gradient boosting performs gradient descent</a> we show how gradient boosting leads to the minimization of different loss functions, depending on the direction vector used in the algorithm.